The Bankrate promise

 Apps for home safety

-We may not be traveling much right now, but one day, our activity will pick up and we’ll once again spend a lot of time outside of the home.
+Whether it’s for vacation or over the holidays, Americans love to travel, and that means spending time outside of the home.
 Home security apps are immensely helpful when we are not home, but many also come with added features that can make them useful within the home, too.

 Vivint offers a full suite of comprehensive home security solutions, including smart outdoor, indoor and doorbell cameras with smart door locks, thermostats and home control.
 The Vivint app keeps you in control at all times, no matter where you are, with features like Smart Deter technology, which not only detects danger but actively prevents it through light and sound.
 There is also access to 24/7 monitoring and member support.